-The following outline listed below is intented as a suggested format for a constitution, although the governing body and office under which you seek recognition may require additional terms or stipulations in your constitution.
+The following outline listed below is intended as a suggested format for a constitution, although the governing body and office under which you seek recognition may require additional terms or stipulations in your constitution.

 The preamble should introduce the rest of the document in no more than two or three sentences, stating the reasons for, and intent of, the group and the Constitution.

 Article I - Name

 Section 1.
 The name of this organization shall be (insert full name of organization), hereafter referred to as "(shortened name as it will appear in the Constitution)."

 Section 2.
 The officers of (name) shall make up the Executive Board of (name), hereafter referred to as the ‘Board’.